Search This Blog

 My Completed Version

-I spend several hours working with the ChatGPT version of the image to complete my version of Raymond's painting.
-I used Adobe Photoshop (Version: 27.2.0), Topaz Gigapixel, and Topaz Photo to complete my version of the image, which involved, among other things, enlarging, sharpening, artifact/spot removal, noise reduction, and object reinterpretation.
-To avoid the endless loops you can end up in when trying to get the "perfect image" from these tools I took some minor liberties.
-For example, it was easier to create a new spoon for the woman in the center who is eating soft-serve ice cream or yoghurt.
+I spent several hours working from the ChatGPT output to finish Raymond's painting properly.
+I used Adobe Photoshop (version 27.2.0), Topaz Gigapixel, and Topaz Photo for enlarging, sharpening, artifact and spot removal, noise reduction, and object reinterpretation.
+To avoid the endless loops you can get into chasing a "perfect" result, I took some minor liberties — for example, it was easier to repaint a new spoon for the woman in the center, who is eating soft-serve ice cream or yoghurt, than to coax the tools into doing it.

-Here is my version, available for purchase at my Redbubble shop on various media types.
+Here is my final version, available for purchase as an art print and on other media at my Redbubble shop.

 Comments